ashleybaxter/iamashley/_posts/2016-01-07-the-business-i-want-to-build.markdown

 The customer journey, the quote system, any interactions beyond my landing page.
 The second someone clicks 'Get a quote', they're gone from my watchful eye.
 I have no idea if I made a sale, or what they thought of the experience.

 As I'm not authorised, I'm not allowed access to customer data.
 Who is buying from me?
-Am I attracting the market I think I am?
+Am I attracting the audience I think I am?
 Which marketing channel is converting best?

 It's impossible to build a business based on blind assumption, yet that's what I'm doing.